qdrant/landing_page/qdrant-landing/content/documentation/hybrid-cloud/hybrid-cloud-setup.md

 You need this command only for the initial installation.
 After that, you can update the agent and operator using the Qdrant Cloud Console.

+> **Note:** If you generate the installation command a second time, it will re-generate the included secrets and you will have to apply the command again to update them.

 ## Creating a Qdrant cluster

 Once you have created a Hybrid Cloud Environment, you can create a Qdrant cluster in that enviroment.
 Use the same process to [Create a cluster](/documentation/cloud/create-cluster/).
 Make sure to select your Hybrid Cloud Environment as the target.